DongLab-DevTools/ScreenNameViewer-For-iOS/README.md

 }
 ```

-Stack-friendly — when a sheet is on screen, its name takes precedence; on dismissal the previous value is automatically restored.

 <br>

 ## Configuration

 ### Configuration

-Customize the overlay appearance via `install { config in ... }`:
+You can customize the overlay style with `install { config in ... }`.

 ```swift
 ScreenNameViewer.install { config in